 Ottawa ON K1N 6N5 CANADA

 According to government policy, all qualified candidates are invited to apply; however, preference will be given to Canadian citizens and permanent residents.
+When submitting your application, please indicate your current status.
 The University of Ottawa is an equal opportunity employer.
 We strongly encourage applications from women, Aboriginal peoples, persons with disabilities and members of visible minorities.
 The Faculty applies its commitment to social justice in all aspects of faculty life.
 If you are invited to continue the selection process, please notify us of any particular adaptive measures you might require by contacting the Office of the Associate Vice-President, Faculty Affairs at 613-562-5958.
 Any information you send us will be handled respectfully and in complete confidence.